What is Certified Healthy Campus?

 Certified Healthy Campus was created in 2011 to recognize both public and private

 post-secondary campuses and career technology centers that promote health and wellness for their faculty, staff, students, and even visitors.
 Promotion of health and wellness can be done in a variety of ways including: passing policies that encourage healthy lifestyles and making facilities available for physical activities.
 Any college, university, or career technology center, whether public or private, may apply for Certified Healthy Campus status.
-The program is administered by the Oklahoma Turning Point Council and the Oklahoma State Department of Health, Center for the Advancement of Wellness.
+The program is administered by the Oklahoma State Department of Health, Center for Chronic Disease Prevention and Health Promotion.

 Why Does Certified Healthy Matter?